Karishma Tanna: 2001–2013: Early work and television career

 Tanna participated in the stage-based comedy TV series Comedy Circus, that started in June 2007.
 She later came back in Comedy Circus Mahasangram in February 2010.
 In 2008, she participated in Zara Nachke Dikha and won the show along with her team.
 She later participated in Kaun Jeetega Bollywood Ka Ticket and Kaho Na Yaar Hai.

 She presented reality shows like Kaante Ki Takkar and Comedy Champions.
 Tanna hosted a magic-based reality TV show, India's Magic Star in July 2010.
 In August 2010, she participated in Imagine TV's Meethi Choori No 1.
 She also played the role of Avni in Star One's Jaane Pehchaane Se...
 Ye Ajnabbi.
 In 2011, she participated in Zor Ka Jhatka: Total Wipeout.
 The same year, she played Ms Jaffery in Sony TV's Adaalat.
+In 2011, Tanna appeared in the music video "Khoya Khoya Chand- The Bartender Remix" from Mikey McCleary’s The Bartender.
 In 2012, she acted in the children's television program Baal Veer, playing the role of Rani Pari.

 2014–present: Naagin 3 and further work

-Cute Tanna was a contestant on the popular controversial reality show, Bigg Boss 8.
+Karishma Tanna was a contestant on the popular controversial reality show, Bigg Boss 8.
 She spent 4 months inside the house and became the winner 1st runner-up.
 In 2015, Tanna participated in the dance reality show Nach Baliye 7 along with Upen Patel and emerged as the 2nd runner-up.